reinert/requestor/README.md

 </p>

 Why Requestor?
-* Requestor uniquely combines simplicity, completeness and performance in a mind-blowing HTTP Client API for any Java based platform.
+* It uniquely combines simplicity, completeness and performance in a singular HTTP Client API for any Java based platform.
-* Requestor is async-first so the whole client-server interaction is properly designed in the async way
+* It is **async-first** -> the client-server interaction is designed for advanced multi-thread environments.
-* Requestor is event-driven -> different methods for different events -> support complex features like HTTP Polling and Streaming by design
+* It is **event-driven** -> narrow down your code to specific results and implement complex features like HTTP Polling and Streaming seamlessly.
-* Requestor is session-based -> configure multiple client sessions
+* It is **session-based** -> set up multiple client configurations for different backends with instance level customization.
-* Requestor is scope-bounded -> sessions, services and requests have their own contexts
+* It is **scope-bounded** -> sessions, services and requests have isolated interconnected contexts with fine-grained control over them.
-* Requestor is (optionally) stateful -> cache and share data and configurations
+* It is **cache-assisted** -> promptly save and share data among different parts of your application while handling communication.

 With the componentization movement, much attention has been given to the UI structure of a frontend application.
 We have developed many mechanisms to build UIs prepared to scale.
 Unfortunately, communication - the underlying